 The CIT Act establishes the obligation to make available to the tax authority the documentation that is determined by law.
-The documentation requirements are categorised on the basis of the concepts of 'country-by-country information', 'specific group documentation' and 'specific taxpayer documentation' (see Section II).
+The documentation requirements are categorised based on the concepts of 'country-by-country information', 'specific group documentation' and 'specific taxpayer documentation' (see Section II).

-One significant point on which the Spanish transfer pricing regulations differ from the OECD Guidelines, and which gives them more relevance, is their broader parameters for related or associated parties, and which require the preparation of documentation and application of transfer pricing principles to operations that would not be regarded as related operations in other countries.
+One significant point on which the Spanish transfer pricing regulations differ from the OECD Guidelines, giving them more relevance, is their broader parameters for related or associated parties, which require the preparation of documentation and application of transfer pricing principles to operations that would not be regarded as related operations in other countries.

 The CIT Act establishes that 'associated/related persons or enterprises' shall mean:

 - an enterprise and its shareholders or participants;

 - an enterprise and its directors or administrators (although the remuneration received by directors or administrators solely for the exercise of their functions is excluded from consideration as a related transaction);

 - an enterprise and the spouses or persons united by kinship relations, in direct or collateral line, by consanguinity or affinity up to the third degree of the shareholders or participants, directors or administrators;

 - two enterprises that belong to a group;

 - an enterprise and the directors or administrators of another enterprise, when both enterprises belong to a group;